mailbots/mailbots/README.md

   };
 ```

-## Testing

-Export your gopher app by calling `gopherApp.exportApp()` instead of calling `gopherApp.listen()`.
-This gives you a testable instance of the Express App that Gopher builds, which can be used with any number of existing testing frameworks, like Supertest.
+Isolating skills as components has the side-benefit of making them easily sharable with others.

 ## Skill Order Matters

-You can only use a skill after it has been loaded.
-When a skill depends on an another skill being already loaded, you should explicitly load the dependent skill (even if it was loaded previously).
+When a skill depends on an another skill having been previously loaded, you should explicitly load the dependent skill (even if it was loaded previously).
 This makes your skill more portable, durable and self-documenting.

 ```javascript
 // Be explicit about dependent skills, even if you seem repetative